Oberon-07 and the file system

 In a POSIX system we often talk of opening files, writing and reading files and close files.
 The Oberon language reflects a more Oberon System point of view.

-in either edit (typing) mode or command mode.
-At the function level
+edit (typing) mode or command mode.
+At the function

 The Oberon System is highly interactive but has a very different idea about code, data and computer resources.
 In POSIX the basic unit of code is a program and the basic unit of execution is a program.
 In Oberon the basic unit of code is the module and the basic unit of execution is the procedure.
 Modules are brought into memory and persist.
 As a result it is common in the Oberon System to need to have file representations that can persist across procedure calls.
 It provides a set of abstractions that are a little bit like views and cursors found in database systems.
 In taking this approach Oberon language eschews modality at the procedure level.